 - a register of its directors and nominee directors;

 - Appoint and disclose the details of a physical person residing in the UAE who is authorized to disclose the company’s data and information required under the resolution (“Authorized Agent”)

-The purpose of an Authorized Agent is to act as the primary contact for the company in the UAE, both for the submission of information and for the receipt of the notification by and from a relevant licensing authority.
-According to our understanding, the Authorized Agent will not be named on the trade license of the company.
-Instead, the authority of an Authorized Agent can be limited to disclosing all data and information required by the resolution.
+The role of the Authorized Agent is to serve as the primary contact for the business in the UAE, both for the submission of details and for the reception of notification by and from the qualified licensing authority.
+According to our interpretation, the Authorized Agent would not be listed on the company’s trade certificate.
+Instead, the jurisdiction of the Authorized Agent can be restricted to the dissemination of all the details and information required by the resolution.